Advertisement

 Evie Burrows-Taylor - [email protected]

-Why giving to charity will save you money in France
+How giving to charity in France can save you money at tax time

 Giving money to charity is obviously a good thing for the charity and those who benefit, but it can also be good for you, thanks to French rules on tax.